Skip to main content

 Key Difference Analysis:

 • Syntax: Swift does not require writing break, which is the biggest habit change.
-In C#, even an empty case cannot fall through to the next non-empty case (unless using goto case); Swift strictly prohibits implicit fallthrough.
+In C#, empty case labels can fall through directly (stacked labels), but cases with code cannot implicitly fall through (requiring break or goto case); Swift completely forbids implicit fallthrough, requiring the fallthrough keyword.

 Control Transfer Statements